-Everyone knows literacy is important to learning and teachers are always wondering how to make students read more.
+Everyone knows the importance of good reading habits and teachers are always wondering how to make students read more.
 The truth is, they are reading more.
 Teachers just don´t know how.

 The idea that students these days have more competition for their time from social media, smartphones and on-demand TV is true but only tells part of the story.
 A vast new world of modern readers and writers has been created by advances in technologies.
 If you look closely you will see books and stories are more popular than ever.